 In June 2017 Lewes District and Eastbourne Borough Councils set up the development arm of the Council; Aspiration Homes.
 Together with Eastbourne Housing Investment Company Ltd the Council has agreed funding to enable investment in commercial and affordable residential accommodation schemes to deliver housing.
-This is includes focusing on land acquisitions that can unlock capacity for new affordable housing delivery, such as the acquisition of the old Magistrates Court site to delivery affordable housing.
+This is includes focussing on land acquisitions that can unlock capacity for new affordable housing delivery.

-Identifying financial support to unlock new sites and schemes, such as the £1.2M secured through the Housing Infrastructure Fund, which will support the development of new homes and deliver improvements to the public realm at Bedfordwell Road.
+Identifying financial support to unlock new sites and schemes, such as the £7.6M secured through Homes England, which will support the development of new homes and deliver improvements to the public realm at Bedfordwell Road.
 In addition, funding has been secured for:

-- The site in Fort Lane with permission for seven 2-bedroom homes, which was awarded a £285,000 grant by Homes England from the Affordable Homes Programme 21-26 allocation.
-The detailed design of the site is continuing, which looks to provide homes as part of the Sussex Modular Framework. - The redevelopment of a site at Cavalry Crescent, which has been awarded a £1,080,174 grant by Homes England from the Affordable Homes Programme 21-26 allocation, which construction due to start imminently
+- The site in Fort Lane for seven 2-bedroom homes, which was awarded a £285,000 grant by Homes England from the Affordable Homes Programme 21-26 allocation.
+The development completed in 2023. - The redevelopment of a site at Cavalry Crescent, which has been awarded a £1,080,174 grant by Homes England from the Affordable Homes Programme 21-26 allocation, which construction is due to complete in 2024.